hangar115/tailwind-plugin-line-clamp/README.md

 ## Requirements

-This plugin adds line clamps with breakpoint support based on the tailwindcss-aspect-ratio plugin by webdna.
+This plugin adds line clamps with breakpoint support based on the tailwindcss-aspect-ratio plugin by `webdna`.
+Props to `Diego Czul (@luisczul)` for helping me get this working.

 ## Installation